hongcheki/sweet-watermark/README.md

 ```

 ### 2. Generating watermarked machine-generated code, calculating pass@k and detecting watermarks
-**Important**: For exactly same reproduction number, same `batch_size` should be used with ours.
+**Important**: For the exact same generation result and numbers, same `batch_size` should be used with ours.
 Nevertheless, we observed similar results in which SWEET outperforms baselines when different `batch_size` is used.

 As described in our paper, we generated `n_samples=40` and `20` samples for HumanEval and MBPP, respectively. `batch_size` was used to the same value as the `n_samples`.